gwijthoff/globalSF/index.md

 ## Optional Film Screenings

-I've arranged to have the Immersive Environments Lab in the School of Architecture available to us this semester for some film screenings.
-Details to follow, but I'll be showing a handful of science fiction films on weekday evenings.
-Extra credit will be in order for attendance.
+I've arranged to have the Immersive Environments Lab in the School of Architecture available to our class this semester for some film screenings.
+Details to follow.
+Just know that I'll be showing a handful of science fiction films on weekday evenings (so that more students can attend), and extra credit will be in order for attendance.
 Shortlist includes:

 - *Robinson Crusoe on Mars* (dir.
 Byron Haskin, 1964)
 - *World on a Wire* (dir.
 Rainer Werner Fassbinder, 1973)